danryan/fynd/README.md

 I found GNU find to be slow, so I made it slower by rewriting it in Ruby.

+Fynd is heavily inspired by the, uh... find command, I guess.

 ## Is it any good?

 [No.](http://news.ycombinator.com/item?id=3067434)